chinmaya-dehury/RADON-datapipeline-webinar/local-sy-configuration/minio/minio.md

 ```
     Here `MINIO_ROOT_USER` is same as Access Key
     `MINIO_ROOT_PASSWORD` is same as Secret Key
-* Now you should be able to visit your MinIO UI through http://<ip of the machine>:8081
+* Now you should be able to visit your MinIO UI through http://< ip of the machine >:8081

 ## Configuration for this webinar
 Note down following thing: